 The bottom line is that stakes are high if you are on the wrong end of a DVRO application.
 While having an experienced attorney on your side does not guarantee an outcome (and don’t trust anyone who says otherwise), we will help guide you and navigate you through the process.
 We will constantly analyze and re-analyze your case.
 We will help you identify and deal with collateral consequences, things that you wouldn’t even normally think of.
 At the Law Offices of Johnson & Johnson, we have experienced attorneys that have defended against Domestic Violence Restraining Orders.

 We also have nearly 50 years of combined experience practicing Juvenile and Criminal law, types of law that may well come up during the DVRO process.
 We are experienced, knowledgeable, and dedicated to our clients.
-If you received DVRO paperwork, call us immediately for a free consultation so that we may assist you.
+If you received DVRO paperwork, call us immediately for a consultation so that we may assist you.